philipwalton/blog/_articles/normalizing-cross-browser-flexbox-bugs.md

 }
 ```

-Too see this new solution in action, check out the updated Solved by Flexbox [sticky footer demo](http://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/).
+To see this new solution in action, check out the updated Solved by Flexbox [sticky footer demo](http://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/).

 <aside class="Footnotes">
   <h1 class="Footnotes-title">Footnotes:</h1>